springfall2008/batpred/docs/config-yml-settings.md

 - **ge_cloud_serial** - Set the inverter serial number to use for the Cloud data
 - **ge_cloud_key** - Set to your API Key for GE Cloud (long string)

+### Load filtering

+By default if Predbat sees a gap in the historical load data it will fill it with average data.
+This is to help in the cases of small amounts of lost data.
+For entire lost days you should change **days_previous** to point to different days(s) or include 3 or more days and the modal filter will discard the lowest one.

+- **load_filter_threshold** - Sets the number of minutes of zero load data to be considered a gap, the default is 30.

 ## Inverter control

 - **inverter_limit** - One per inverter, when set defines the maximum watts of AC power for your inverter (e.g. 3600).
 This will